 There are several types of discounts that could be applied to a valuation of a business.
-Two discounts are most often applied: discount for lack of control and discount for lack of marketability.
-The discount for lack of control accounts for the ability of an owner to dictate the uses of capital and economic benefit stream of the company.
-The less control an owner has over the sources and uses of capital, the less attractive the investment becomes, which would warrant a larger discount on value.
-The discount for lack of marketability accounts for how active the market is for a business owner to sell his/her business interests.
+Two discounts, discount for lack of control and discount for lack of marketability, are the most often applied discounts.
+The discount for lack of control takes into account the ability of a shareholder to dictate the uses of capital and economic benefit stream of the company.
+The less control a shareholder has over the sources and uses of capital the less attractive the investment becomes, which would warrant a larger discount on value.
+The discount for lack of marketability takes into account how active the market is for a business owner to sell his business interests.
 A business's size, its industry, its quality of accounting and internal controls, and other factors weigh in determining any discount for lack of marketability.
 The two discounts are not added together.
 First, any discount for lack of control is applied to the asset's value and then the discount for lack of marketability is applied to the adjusted value.